-Learn about the latest physiotherapy treatments designed to optimize performance and aid in rehabilitation.
+In this article learn about the latest physiotherapy treatments designed to optimize performance and aid in equine rehabilitation.

 Physiotherapy, which is common place in human medicine following an injury or surgery, is becoming more popular in equine rehabilitation as well.
 It includes various forms of manual manipulation, electrotherapy, exercise prescription and other treatments that can benefit both equine athletes and weekend warriors affected by minor lameness issues or undergoing major recoveries.